roman-milk/roman-milk.github.io/alpha-male-cuckold.md

  I keep sucking till I can feel his heartbeat in his cock.
 I slowly move over his big cock and press my pussy lips to it.
 It feels hot and strong.
 I rub it on my pussy lips, going over my clit with it.
 I am ready to take my man's cock in me.
 I want him deep in me, ready to unload.

  "Get ready, baby.
 Here we go.
 Get ready for the fuck of your life."
-Report_Story #2